 A couple of days after I’m done housesitting, I will be heading off to Denmark for another academic conference.
 By then, I will be on the last half of the sixth week of Phase II.
-My hope is that I will be strong enough to be completely boot-less before I finish housesitting, so that I can head off to Denmark without worrying about my walking boot.
+I hope that I will be strong enough to be completely boot-less before I finish housesitting so that I can head off to Denmark without worrying about my walking boot.

-should will be completely out of the walking boot.
-I will also be allowed to run at this point, though as I will be travelling I will hold off another week to attempt running.
+I should I will be completely out of the walking boot.
+I will also be allowed to run at this point, although as I will be travelling I will hold off another week to attempt running.
 And even then, I’ll be taking it very slowly!

 I don’t know how long Phase III will last, as it’s the “getting back to normal” phase.
 And I’m told that it can take several months to fully recover after Phase II ends.
 I really am looking forward to the day when I can run and jump and climb again without pain and worry!

 To read more about my progress, follow the links below:

 Broken ankle, Phase II: Learning to walk again

 Twelve weeks broken